duplys/duplys.github.io/_drafts/2022-02-03-running-experiments-with-time.blog.markdown

 done
 ```

-The script first calls `date` with a format string to ouput "year-month-day-hour-minute-second" and uses this time stamp for a unique filename for the logfile.
+The script first calls `date` with a format string to output "year-month-day-hour-minute-second" and uses this time stamp for a unique filename for the logfile.
 This way previous measurements will not be overwritten by a repeated invocation of the script.
 The script then writes the `csv` header line which will be useful later on, when the data is read for further processing, because we will be able since the columns because  when the `csv` data is read since this will allow us to name the data columns.

 The script then iterates through RSA key bit lengths from 2048 to 8192 -- in steps of 100 bits -- and generates 20 keys for every bit length. `time` outputs a list of comma-separated values that are appended to the logfile.
 Note that `/usr/bin/time` must be used instead of the Bash command `time`, because the Bash command doesn't accept parameters.